shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 Developers must first register the app by using the [{{config.extra.arcana.dashboard_name}}]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) and obtain a unique **{{config.extra.arcana.app_address}}** that is required to integrate the app with the {{config.extra.arcana.sdk_name}}.

 By default, each newly registered app is associated with a 'Testnet' configuration profile.
-When the app is deployed, it is set to use the Arcana Testnet.
+When the app is deployed, it is set to use the {{config.extra.arcana.company_name}} Testnet.

 This guide will walk you through the various configuration options available on the {{config.extra.arcana.dashboard_name}} to tailor the {{config.extra.arcana.sdk_name}} usage.
 For instructions on how to install {{config.extra.arcana.sdk_name}} and integrate your application, refer to the [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).